All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Strong Animal Data

-The preclinical research on thymosin beta-4 is robust.
+The preclinical research on thymosin beta-4 is strong.
 There are hundreds of published studies across multiple tissue types and injury models, and the results are consistent.
 The biological mechanisms are well-characterized, and the effects are reproducible across different research groups.

 Limited but Growing Human Data